mike-kane/teacher-chatbot-demo/data/nlu.md

 - do I have any missing grades in history
 - tell me about the assignments im missing in history

+## intent:inquire_assignments
+- what assignments are due soon
+- are there any outstanding assignments
+- upcoming due dates
+- due dates
+- show me my assignments
+- show me assignments
+- assignments
+- all assignments
+- outstanding assignments
+- what haven't i turned in yet

 ##intent:inquire_assignments_history
 - history assignments
 - history all assignments